Sam44323/Kickstarter-Blockchain-Contract/Readme.md

 ---

-Run the following command to run the script locally
+Run the following commands to run the script locally

 ### For installing the packages